-He explained how his father, William’s grandfather, couldn’t afford sending ten children to college, so he took Ben out of grammar school and sent him to a school for writing and arithmetic.
+He explained how his father, William’s grandfather, couldn’t afford to send ten children to college, so he took Ben out of grammar school and sent him to a school for writing and arithmetic.
 I’m sure that’s where he learned his purpose in life.

 Other accounts claim William was the son of Deborah Read, whom Ben had an affair with while she was still married.

 In any case, the letters in this autobiography are the most candid and honest accounts of his life that I’ve found.
-I find the fact that they were written for his son to be extremely meaningful.
+I find the fact that they were written for his son to be significant.

 Ben didn’t always get along well with William, and I think this was his way of communicating everything he needed to share with his son.
-What a wonderful way to create an autobiography.
+What an incredible way to create an autobiography.

 William became an attorney and was a colonial administrator.
 During the American Revolution, William refused to join the patriotic rebellion against royal authority.

-Ben used his influence to make his son royal governor of New Jersey in 1767.
+Ben used his influence to make his son the royal governor of New Jersey in 1767.
 However, William was unwilling to repay his father's generosity.
-They had a falling out because William was against anything that had to do with the plans for independence from the British loyalists.
+William was against anything that had to do with the plans for independence from the British loyalists.

-In his many writings that are compiled in this huge comprehensive book (over 1600 pages) I found gems, taken from letters he wrote to people he knew and letters he wrote to editors of various newspapers, where he talked about moral issues, social issues, political affairs, religion, war, climate and weather, education, science experiments, humor, etc.
+It includes letters he wrote to people he knew and editors of various newspapers about moral issues, social issues, political affairs, religion, war, climate and weather, education, science experiments, and humor.

 Specific letters included discussions he had about friendship with Indians, supporting the poor, depravity of slave trade, and his thoughts on religion.

-Among his many personal letters in this book, I found a letter to his sister, Jenny (Jane Franklin Mecom), where he mentions that he wrote a whole "Book of Devotions" about his religious beliefs for his own use.4 He wrote a lot about religion in various places.
+This book also contains many of his personal letters.
+I found a letter to his sister, Jenny (Jane Franklin Mecom), where he mentions that he wrote a whole "Book of Devotions" about his religious beliefs for his own use.4 He wrote a lot about religion in various places.

 One thing stood out for me more than any of his scientific research.
 Despite his commitment issues, he nevertheless got into an argument in written letters back and forth with a friend, James Reed, where he tried to explain to James that "all wives are in the right."
 Ben went on to say that James must not understand that, because "for you are yet but a young husband."9